argentlabs/dappland/README.md

 Someone from the Argent team will review the PR and contact you if they need to clarify anything.

-For any questions reach us on:
+For any questions, reach out to us at:

 <a href="https://discord.gg/T4PDFHxm6T">
   <img src="https://img.shields.io/badge/Discord-6666FF?style=for-the-badge&logo=discord&logoColor=white">